top of page

 Whelp, after many years of merely tolerating our Christmas decorations last year my wife challenged me to put up or shut up and make a decoration I’d actually like.
 I thought she was mostly just kidding around to try to get me into the holiday spirit and I quickly forgot about the challenge.
 Fast forward to this holiday season where I found out that I had been signed up to design this years wreath donation for the Festival of Trees.

 Oh.
 She wasn't kidding.
-And she has a really good memory… OK, Let's do this!
+And she didn't forget about it this time… OK, Let's do this!

 We need a theme for the wreath…